opendott-wats/D2.3-Documentation-of-Prototypes/ReadMe.md

 # Abstract

 The following documentation provides account of the development process of interactive prototypes to explore how creative technologist practice can enable nourishing relationships between internet connected technologies and the experience of our bodies.
-There are three approaches of prototypes: [Making a Step Tracker](#making-a-step-tracker), [Exploring Data as Ink](#exploring-data-as-ink), and [Making a Drawing Thing](#making-a-drawing-thing).
+There are three approaches of prototypes: [Making a Step Tracker using open technologies](#making-a-step-tracker), [Exploring 'Data as Ink'](#exploring-data-as-ink), and [Making 'The Drawing Thing'](#making-a-drawing-thing).
 The repository captures notes during the making phase, reflections on code and hardware related as integral to design decisions, and documents making aspects of the co-design process when the final prototype was deployed with a participant.
+All code relevant for the prototype is openly available [as part of this documentation here](code/).

 # Acknowledgements